 The customer must request in writing to the lender for cancellation of the mortgage insurance policy.
-This should be done once the loan reached 80% of the original value, or 80% based on the original loan amortization schedule.
+This can be done once the loan amount reaches 80% of the value of the home (value at the time the mortgage was taken out) , or 80% based on the original loan amortization schedule.
 In order for the cancellation to be considered, the following must apply

 - The mortgage must be in good standing with a satisfactory payment history